diogotechera/Google-Javascript-Crawler/README.md

  Simple Javarawler thats count the most popular Javascripts libs based on a Google Search Result.

   You can run it with Gradle, just build it with:

  gradle build

-   Than execute the generated jar file in /build/libs:
+   Then execute the generated jar file in /build/libs:

     java -jar google-javascript-crawler.jar <GOOGLE SEARCH QUERY>